DivvyPayHQ/federation_poc/README.md

 # Federation PoC

-This is to showcase how [federation](https://www.apollographql.com/docs/federation/) would be used in practice with elixir
+This is to showcase how GraphQL [federation](https://www.apollographql.com/docs/federation/) would be used in practice with Elixir.

 ## Setup

-Start each of the Elixir federated services in separate terminal windows.
+Start each of the Elixir subgraph services in separate terminal windows.

 ```
 $ cd <products|reviews|inventory>